nerves-hub/documentation/nerves-key/provisioning-in-elixir.md

 The NervesKey saves the manufacturing serial number in the one-time programmable memory on the ATECC508A/608A and also in the device's X.509 certificate.
 The device's X.509 certificate is signed, so cloud servers can trust the manufacturer serial number.

 At this point, you're the manufacturer.
 Decide how you'd like your serial numbers to look.
 Whatever you pick, it must fit in 16-bytes.
-Representing the serial number is ASCII is commonly done.
+Representing the serial number is commonly done in ASCII.
 If you don't want to deal with this, do what we do \(Base32-encode a globally unique identify burned into the ATECC508A/608A\). `NervesKey.default_info/1` will create this default for you:

 ```elixir
 iex> {:ok, i2c} = ATECC508A.Transport.I2C.init([])